moomoofarm1/awesome-psychoinformatics/README.md

 See the articles in a different [list](https://github.com/moomoofarm1/awesome_neural_manifolds).

 ## Brain-inspired computing (birds-eye view, or Macro-level, i.e., the lobe level)
+This section includes Predictive Coding Network (PCN, i.e., energy-based models) since the PCN is based on the Bayesian Brain Hypothesis which is not a neuromorphic model but a biologically-plausible model.
 1. [Domingos, P. (2012).
 A few useful things to know about machine learning.
 Communications of the ACM, 55(10), 78-87.](https://dl.acm.org/doi/abs/10.1145/2347736.2347755)
 2. [Doya, K. (2000).
 Complementary roles of basal ganglia and cerebellum in learning and motor control.
 Current opinion in neurobiology, 10(6), 732-739.](https://www.sciencedirect.com/science/article/pii/S0959438800001537)
 3. [Chandra, S., Sharma, S., Chaudhuri, R., & Fiete, I. (2025).
 Episodic and associative memory from spatial scaffolds in the hippocampus.
 Nature, 638(8051), 739-751.](https://www.nature.com/articles/s41586-024-08392-y)